 - (i) Admission of Vendors and Products This should detail out the application process for vendors who wish to set up their stalls (permits, licenses, taxes, insurance, etc.).
-It should also provide directions on eligible/non-eligible products and packaging requirements. - (ii) General Market Rules These should provide information on daily operations, booth assignments, cancellation policies, disposal of waste, enforcement policy, grievance policy, and related aspects. (iii) Vendor Fees and Space - This should throw light on the dimensions and allocation of booths, the type of infrastructure provided to vendors, fees that the vendors will have to pay the market association, and other details.
+It should also provide directions on eligible/non-eligible products and packaging requirements. - (ii) General Market Rules These should provide information on daily operations, booth assignments, cancellation policies, disposal of waste, enforcement policy, grievance policy, and related aspects.

+(iii) Vendor Fees and Space - This should throw light on the dimensions and allocation of booths, the type of infrastructure provided to vendors fees that the yenders will have to pay the market the type of infrastructure provided to vendors, fees that the vendors will have to pay the market association, and other details.